Loved by Clients. Awarded by the World.

 Rethinking Retirement in India

-His journey has involved years of thoughtful planning—understanding the aspirations of active retirees, and crafting an offering that goes far beyond real estate.
+Sharad spent years understanding the aspirations of active retirees, crafting an offering that goes far beyond real estate.

-Today, the Cradle of Life pilot project in Talegaon is steadily gaining momentum—in both customer interest and construction progress.
+Today, the Cradle of Life pilot project in Talegaon is gaining steady traction—both in customer interest and in construction progress.

-• Homes for Every Stage of Retirement – Studio to 2 BHK units priced ₹44–66 lakh, offering a blend of practicality and comfort.
+• Homes for Every Stage of Retirement – Studio to 2 BHK units priced ₹44–66 lakh, designed with both practicality and comfort.

-• 30+ Wellness & Recreation Activities – Yoga, music, gardening, fitness, clubs, workshops—keeping residents active and engaged.
+• 30+ Wellness & Recreation Activities – From yoga and gardening to clubs, music, and workshops.

-• Total Serviced Living – With housekeeping, maintenance, and cafeteria services fully managed, life becomes worry-free.
+• Total Serviced Living – Housekeeping, maintenance, and cafeteria services ensure worry-free living.

-• Integrated Healthcare Support – In collaboration with BridgeHealth, preventive and curative care is always available.
+• Integrated Healthcare – In partnership with BridgeHealth for preventive and curative care.

-• Rental Income Opportunity – Until move-in, the unit can earn income through COL’s managed rental system.
+• Rental Income Opportunity – Earn income through COL’s managed rental system until move-in.

 • Retired professionals seeking vibrant, meaningful lifestyles.

-• Planners in their 40s and 50s preparing early for peaceful retirement.
+• Individuals in their 40s and 50s are planning for dignified retirement.

-• Children gifting homes to aging parents—for safety, community, and dignity.
+• Children gifting homes to elders for peace of mind, safety, and companionship.

 We leave you with a few questions: